 As I mentioned last week, we’re building a new home which is super fantastic and exciting.
-And since we’re definitely not the 1%, it means we had to sell our old house.
+I have always wanted to build my own house and I can’t believe this pipe dream is finally coming true.
+When we first decided that we were going to build a custom home, I spent so long looking at house plans on websites like thehouseplanshop.com.
+It took a while to decide which layout and style we wanted, but we got there in the end!
+And since we’re definitely not 1%, it means we had to sell our old house as soon as possible.
 So over the past few months, we’ve been packing and cleaning and repairing our little hearts out to get our sweet townhouse on the market.
-We had a lot of work to do and looked on sites like modern-maids.com/move-in-and-move-out-cleaning to make sure we left the house looking perfect for the new owners.
+We had a lot of work to do regarding the old house so I looked on sites like modern-maids.com/move-in-and-move-out-cleaning to make sure we left the house looking perfect for the new owners.
 But, it was really emotional when we first started packing our stuff — it felt like the end of a chapter in our lives.

 And that’s when the tears started.
 It finally feels real.
 We just went through the mortgage pre approval process for the new house which means the beginning of a new adventure whilst letting go of an old one.
 It really is important to make sure that you know what you can afford before making any mortgage commitments.
 Using something like this commercial mortgage calculator could help you when sorting your financial affairs out in preparation for homeownership.